What Is the Best Bedding for Pet Rats?

-Some people prefer to lay down cloth in their rat's cage and clean the cloth daily.
+- Cloth Bedding: Some people prefer to lay down cloth in their rat's cage and clean the cloth daily.
 This is a valid option, especially if your rat seems to be allergic to other types of bedding.
-It's important however that the cloth be in good shape, ratty tatty cloth can cause injuries if it gets wrapped up around your rat's legs or tail.
+It's important, however, that the cloth be in good shape; ratty tatty cloth can cause injuries if it gets wrapped up around your rat's legs or tail.

-I'm really not sure what you can actually use Cedar and Pine bedding for, because they're not suitable types of bedding for any small animal I've ever owned.
-Both of these types of bedding smell great, but give off poisonous fumes that can and will make your rats sick.
+- Cedar and Pine Bedding: I'm really not sure what you can actually use cedar and pine bedding for, because they're not suitable types of bedding for any small animal I've ever owned.
+Both of these types of bedding smell great, but they give off poisonous fumes that can and will make your rats sick.

-Cat litter, especially the clumping kind, can form clumps in your rat's stomach and make them critically ill.
+- Cat Litter: Cat litter, especially the clumping kind, can form clumps in your rat's stomach and make them critically ill.
 It also often has a dust that isn't terribly good for their respiratory system.
-Whilst you might be able to get away with natural, non clumping kitty litter, it's really not at all advisable.
+Whilst you might be able to get away with natural, non-clumping kitty litter, it's really not at all advisable.

-Another type of bedding that, as far as I can tell, is nigh useless with almost any animal.
+- Corn Cob Bedding: Another type of bedding that, as far as I can tell, is nigh useless with almost any animal.
 Corn cob bedding can cause issues when swallowed and apparently tends to get moldy.
-I wouldn't leave it there long enough to get moldy though, and if you do, you probably have bigger issues than mold.
+I wouldn't leave it there long enough to get moldy, though, and if you do, you probably have bigger issues than mold.